prestonmasseyblake/PantryNodeProgress/README.md

 ### Sprint 2 (March 21 - April 3):
 - Built the Login & Signup Screens https://github.com/ChicoState/PantryNode/pull/84

+- Created an issue for developing the home screen and outlined what exactly needed to build and what style guidelines to follow. (https://github.com/ChicoState/PantryNode/issues/68)

 - Built out the form validation and axios requests for login and register https://github.com/ChicoState/PantryNode/pull/84

 - ran scrums as scrum leader and reported progress to class during class standups